This post may include affiliate links. Thank you for your support.

 • Partially Bake Salmon: Transfer the curry salmon to the preheated oven and bake for 6-10 minutes, or until the salmon is almost cooked to your desired level of doneness.

 (Note: You’ll be continuing to cook the salmon in the coconut curry sauce on the stovetop in the next steps.
-Therefore, I recommend erring on the side of caution here and under-cooking the salmon versus over-cooking the filets.)
+So be sure to err on the side of caution here and under-cook the salmon versus over-cook the filets.)

 • Meanwhile, Start Coconut Curry Sauce: While the salmon is baking, start the curry sauce.
 Heat the remaining tablespoon of oil in a skillet (large enough to hold the salmon filets in a single layer) over medium heat.